s-jiang/project-3-understanding-user-behavior/.ipynb_checkpoints/README-checkpoint.md

 # Project 3: Understanding User Behavior
-By Shirley Jiang for DATASCI W205 Fall 2021 'project-3-s-jiang' project submitted by Shirley Jiang for Fall 2021 W205
+By Shirley Jiang for DATASCI W205 Fall 2021

+Project submitted by Shirley Jiang for Fall 2021 W205

 ## Files
 - [`README.md`]('README.md') — YOU ARE HERE